-Total borrowings under the PAA credit facilities and commercial paper program for the three months ended March 31, 2023 and 2022 were approximately \$1.5 billion and \$5.6 billion, respectively.
-Total repayments under the PAA credit facilities and commercial paper program were approximately \$1.5 billion and \$5.2 billion for the three months ended March 31, 2023 and 2022, respectively.
+Total borrowings under our credit facilities and commercial paper program for the three months ended March 31, 2023 and 2022 were approximately \$1.5 billion and \$5.6 billion, respectively.
+Total repayments under our credit facilities and commercial paper program were approximately \$1.5 billion and \$5.2 billion for the three months ended March 31, 2023 and 2022, respectively.
 The variance in total gross borrowings and repayments is impacted by various business and financial factors including, but not limited to, the timing, average term and method of general partnership borrowing activities.

-On January 31, 2023, PAA redeemed its 2.85%, \$400 million senior notes due January 2023.
+On January 31, 2023, we redeemed our 2.85%, \$400 million senior notes due January 2023.